Standard Deductions Overview for 2022, 2023 and 2024

 Basic Standard Deduction

-taxable income on a taxpayer's IRS and state income tax return.
-The eFile Tax App applies the standard deduction amount based on the taxpayer's filing status, age, and/or blindness to a tax return.
+taxable income on a taxpayer's IRS income tax return.
+The eFile Tax App applies the standard deduction amount based on these criteria.
+The standard deduction amounts are generally increased each tax year by the IRS and/or

 Additional Standard Deduction